Alicebaghunts/philosophers/README.md

 Imagine N philosophers sitting around a circular table.
 Each philosopher has:
 -----------------------------------------------------------------------------
 A plate of spaghetti
-A fork to their left and fork to their right
+A fork to their left and fork to their right.
 They must:

 * Think for a while